Transrapid: Track construction cost

 of US$1.33 billion over a length of 30.5 km including trains and stations.
 Thus the cost per km for dual track was US$43.6 million, including trains and stations.
 This was the first commercial use of the technology.
 Since then conventional fast rail track has been mass-produced in China for between US$4.6 and US$30.8 million per kilometer, mostly in rural areas.
 (See High-speed rail in China).

 In 2008 Transrapid Australia quoted the Victoria State Government A$34 million per kilometer for dual track.
 This assumed 50% of the track was at grade and 50% was elevated.
-In comparison, the 47 km Regional Rail Link to be built in Victoria will cost A$5 billion, or A$105 million per kilometer, including two stations.
+In comparison, the 47 km Regional Rail Link built in Victoria cost around A$5 billion, or A$105 million per kilometer, including two stations.

 From the above it is not possible to say whether Transrapid or conventional fast rail track would be cheaper for a particular application.

 The higher operating speed of the maglev system will result in more passengers being delivered over the same distance in a set time.
 The ability of the Transrapid system to handle tighter turns and steeper gradients could heavily influence a cost comparison for a particular project.